TITLE 8 SOCIAL SERVICES

 (a) A group living facility may purchase and prepare food for eligible residents on a group basis if residents normally get their meals at a central location as part of the group living arrangement services, or if meals are prepared at a central location for delivery to the individual residents.

-(b) If residents purchase and/or prepare food for home consumption, as opposed to communal dining, the group living facility must make sure that each resident's food stamps are used for meals intended for that resident.
+(b) If residents purchase or prepare food for home consumption, as opposed to communal dining, the group living facility must make sure that each resident's food stamps are used for meals intended for that resident.

 (c) If residents retain use of their own food stamp benefits, they may either use the food stamp benefits to purchase meals prepared for them by the facility or to purchase food to prepare meals for their own consumption.